Is Your Work Environment Affecting Your Mental Health?

-A toxic work culture impacts people and productivity, and key attributes include:
+A so-called toxic work culture can impact people and productivity, and key attributes include:

 - Unclear, obscure and irrelevant goals and values

 - One-way decision-making

 - Staff being treated as a resource and not valued

 - Gossip, drama, conflicts and team apathy

 Unhealthy work environments have become more commonplace, and subsequently, more people are experiencing mental health problems and burnout as a result of their work.
 The culmination of these results is being dubbed "The Great Resignation."
 A report released by the Bureau of Labor Statistics stated that an all-time high of 4.5 million people in the United States walked away from their jobs in November 2021.